 • Marci Lynn Bernstein outdoor playground with wheelchair access

 • Escorts to JCC enrichment classes

-• Nature program with Scott Conservancy
+• Access to Scott Conservancy

-Age Groups and Schedules
+Age Groups and Schedule

 Major funding for Early Childhood programming is provided by the Pittsburgh Jewish Pre-Kindergarten Educational Improvement Foundation of the Jewish Federation of Greater Pittsburgh and Keystone STARS/PA Early Learning Keys to Quality with additional support from Massey Charitable